 So, there you have it.
 I’m officially a blogger cliché.
 And I’m alright with it, since now I have a beautiful plant to brighten up the house a little.
 And it’s giving me the courage to consider buying a couple more when the time is right (I’m in no rush with all of the DIY projects to finish and the potential move when they’re all crossed off the to-do list).
 How about you?
 Do you have one of these plants of your own (or any tips on plants you’ve found easy to grow)?
 Have you ever smacked yourself on the forehead for realizing your mistake, could’ve had a V8 style?

 P.S.
 I’ll be doing my first-ever radio appearance this evening at 7PM EST on The Stark Group LIVE!
 Talking Real Estate, based in Cleveland, OH.
-You can stream live online as well here.
+You can watch live online as well here.
 I’m nervous, wish me luck!